Skip to main content

 • Dashboard view can manage workloads and prevent bottlenecks before they begin.

-• Table view displays your work in a spreadsheet-style list, allowing you to sort and filter the necessary cards.
+• Table view displays tasks in a spreadsheet-style list to sort and filter the necessary cards.

 • The map view displays location-based data in context on an interactive map.